DeiC-HPC/cotainr/builder/README.md

 The info subcommand does not take any arguments.

+### Container sandbox design

+The container is built using a sandbox, for now a Singularity sandbox, i.e. a temporary folder is created containing the container content.
+Software may then be packed into this sandbox using Singularity as a chroot bootstrapper.
+Once everything is in place in the sandbox, it may be converted to a SIF image file.
+The sandbox is removed when the builder exists.

+## Implementation details

+In general, we:

+- Force keyword only arguments to functions and methods.

+### Formatting

+- We follow the PEP8 style guide: https://peps.python.org/pep-0008/
+- The Python source code is formatted using black: https://black.readthedocs.io/en/stable/
+- All docstrings are formatted according to the numpydoc format: https://numpydoc.readthedocs.io/en/latest/format.html

 ### Implementation of command line interface

 The command line interface is implemented in the `builder.py` module.
 It consists of the `BuilderCLI` class that implements the main CLI command.
 When instantiated, it exposes the follow two attributes: